apache/flink/docs/dev/table/common.md

 // compute a result Table using Table API operators and/or SQL queries val result: Table = ...

+// 1.
+Via writeToSink method
 // create a TableSink
 val sink: TableSink = new CsvTableSink("/path/to/file", fieldDelim = "|")

 // write the result Table to the TableSink result.writeToSink(sink)

+// 2.
+Or register a table sink first and using insertInto method
+// create a TableSink
+val sink2: TableSink = new CsvTableSink("/path/to/file", fieldDelim = "|")

+// define the field names and types val fieldNames: Array[String] = Array("a", "b", "c") val fieldTypes: Array[TypeInformation] = Array(Types.INT, Types.STRING, Types.LONG)

+// register the TableSink as table "CsvSinkTable" tableEnv.registerTableSink("CsvSinkTable", fieldNames, fieldTypes, sink2)

+// insert the result Table to the "CsvSinkTable" result.insertTo("CsvSinkTable")

 // execute the program
 {% endhighlight %}